pgorman/dangerjaunt/minirules.md

 #### 1. Cure Disease\* ####

-Cure Disease cures the recipient of any disease, magical or natural.
+Cure Disease cures the recipient of any magical or natural disease.
 Range: touch, duration: instant.

 #### 2. Growth of Animals ####